Using conda environments¶

 For this lesson, we are using Rstudio to teach you conda because it consolidates showing the conda commands, terminal, and file system all on 1 screen.
 In practice, you can use conda through a command-line terminal interface without Rstudio.

 We are using 3 of the Rstudio panels for this lesson: Source panel to run conda commands, Terminal panel to execute code, and File panel to view input/output files.
-You can rearrange the panels to help with viewing:
+You can rearrange and minimize unused panels to help with viewing, as shown in the video below:

 What happens if I get a 502, 503, or 504 error from the binder?